preciofishbone/OmniaDocsG2/working-with-processes-v7/processes-library-settings-v7/index.rst

 ************
 If Process Management is set up for using permission groups, you can, as an Administrator (Owner) of the Team Site, edit these permissions.

-**Note!** Permissions for the Processes Library is NOT inherited from the Team site's permissions, they are always separate. **Also Note!** Only Sharepoint users can be added here (not Omnia only users).
+**Note!** Permissions for the Processes Library is NOT inherited from the Team site's permissions, they are always separate. **Also Note!** Only Sharepoint users can be added here (not Omnia users).

 Do the following: